COURSE ONE: Advanced Diagnosis, Treatment Planning & Photography

 Who Should Attend

-General dentists or specialists who want to refine their skills with digital photography and occlusal records, and advance their clinical judgment in the diagnosis and treatment planning of complex restorative and esthetic patient cases.
+Graduates of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I who want to refine their skills with digital photography and occlusal records, and advance their clinical judgment in the diagnosis and treatment planning of complex restorative and esthetic patient cases.

 Illustrated lectures, case discussions, demonstrations, patient simulation, clinical practice with intra-oral photography.

 You will not need to provide patients for this weekend.
 However, you will need to provide patient records for at least two patients who have complex esthetic and restorative needs.
 The patient records that are needed include mounted casts, radiographs, digital photographs and periodontal charting.